Tinfoil Hat Linux

-Tinfoil Hat Linux (THL) was a compact security-focused Linux distribution designed for high security developed by The Shmoo Group.
+Tinfoil Hat Linux (THL) is a compact security-focused Linux distribution designed for high security developed by The Shmoo Group.
 The first version (1.000) was released in February 2002.
 By 2013, it had become a low-priority project.
 Its image files and source are available in gzip format.
-THL can be used on almost any modern PC, as it requires an Intel 80386 or better, with at least 8 MB of RAM.
+THL can be used on modern PCs using an Intel 80386 or better, with at least 8 MB of RAM.
 The distribution fits on a single HD floppy disk.
-The small footprint provides additional benefits beyond making the system easy to understand and verify- the computer need not even have a hard drive, making it easier to "sanitize" the computer after use.
+The small footprint provides additional benefits beyond making the system easy to understand and verify.
+A hard drive is not required to use THL, making it easier to "sanitize" the computer after use.

 The logo of Tinfoil Hat is Tux, the Linux mascot, wearing a tinfoil hat.

-The Shmoo Group Web site says "It started as a secure, single floppy, bootable Linux distribution for storing PGP keys and then encrypting, signing and wiping files.
-At some point it became an exercise in over-engineering."
+The Shmoo Group website says "It started as a secure, single floppy, bootable Linux distribution for storing PGP keys and then encrypting, signing, and wiping files.
+At some point, it became an exercise in over-engineering."